paviliondev/discourse-ratings/README.md

 ## To do

 1. Prevent a user from posting in a ratings topic more than once.
+Currently, users cannot rate in a ratings topic more than once.

 2. Created a sorted topic list (highest to lowest) of all topics within a ratings category or with the 'rating'.
 Perhaps use Bayseian estimation [as discussed in the code comments](https://github.com/angusmcleod/discourse-ratings/blob/master/plugin.rb#L40).